oslabs-beta/poseidon/README.md

   <summary><h2 style="display: inline;">Quick Start</h2></summary>

   1. Fork this repository to your profile, clone it to your local machine, navigate into the directory, then run `npm install`.
-  2. Create a `.env.local` file and paste in the following:
+  2. Ensure your local and/or cloud clusters are deployed, then within the root directory, create a `.env.local` file and paste in the following:
       ```
       NODE_ENV = development
       MONGO_URI = "[REPLACE THIS WITH YOUR MONGODB CONNECTION STRING]"